-It is no surprise to most that breastfeeding is beneficial to both baby and mother.
+It is no surprise to most that there are many benefits of breastfeeding after 6 months to both baby and mother.
 But many are not aware of exactly how breastfeeding can improve the health and cognitive abilities of mothers and babies, especially when nursing is extended to at least one year of age.
 Dr. Rachel Borton, the director of Bradley Universitys Family Nurse Practitioner program, has conducted extensive studies in the benefits of increasing the length of time women are advised to breastfeed.
 She is currently working to educate other doctors, mothers, and the community as to why extended breastfeeding is so important and to remove the social stigma against nursing, especially in public.

 Why increase the recommendation for breastfeeding to 1 year?

-The breastfeeding benefits for both mom and baby are so great, that increasing the recommendation of breastfeeding from 6 months to 12 months seems to be a natural consequence.
+The benefits of breastfeeding after 6 months for both mom and baby are so great, that increasing the recommendation of breastfeeding from 6 months to 12 months seems to be a natural consequence.
 While breastfeeding alone (without solid foods) is not an appropriate diet for an 8 month old, breastfeeding AND solids are both natural and the most nutritious diet for an 8 month old infant.

-What are the benefits of breastfeeding for both mother and child?
+What are the benefits of breastfeeding after 6 months for both mother and child?

 Maternal benefits of breastfeeding up to 1 year are similar to the maternal benefits of breastfeeding at less than 6 months including: decreased risk of maternal breast cancer, endometrial cancer, ovarian cancer, postpartum depression, and not to mention the huge financial savings!
 Breastmilk is cheaper than formula.
 The bonding, experienced between mom and baby, is priceless and difficult to assign value to.

-Infant benefits of breastfeeding up to 1 year of age are similar to the infant benefits of breastfeeding at less than 6 months of age, and those include: decreased risk of developing minor acute illnesses such as ear infections, respiratory infections, and gastrointestinal illnesses to chronic illnesses such as diabetes, leukemia, adolescent and adult onset obesity, hypertension, and increased IQ benefits.
+The benefits of breastfeeding after 6 months up to 1 year of age are similar to the infant benefits of breastfeeding at less than 6 months of age, and those include: decreased risk of developing minor acute illnesses such as ear infections, respiratory infections, and gastrointestinal illnesses to chronic illnesses such as diabetes, leukemia, adolescent and adult onset obesity, hypertension, and increased IQ benefits.

 When you discuss breastfeeding until age 1, do you mean exclusively breastfeeding, or are parents advised to start solids?